Ambesa-gif/github-final-project/README.md

-# github-final-project

-# Simple Interest Calculator
+# This is the README.md file for the **github-final-project**

-This project contains a Bash script that calculates simple interest based on the principal amount, rate of interest, and time period.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-## Features
+Input:
+   p, principal amount
+   t, time period in years
+   r, annual rate of interest
+Output
-- Calculates simple interest
+   simple interest = p*t*r
-- Accepts user input
-- Simple bash implementation

-## Usage
-Run the script:

-bash simple-interest.sh